riscvarchive/riscv-poky/README.md

 <...>/build$ runqemu qemuriscv64 nographic slirp
 ```

-If you built the `riscv64` configuration and would prefer to run in Spike instead of QEMU, you can call the following:
+If you would prefer to run in RISCVEMU instead of Spike, you can call the following:

 ```
-<...>/build$ runspike riscv64
+<...>/build$ runriscvemu qemuriscv64
 ```

 Maintaining the RISC-V Port